Maintain with our resources

 OK.
-Let's say "push buttons" through "Euro", and we have the teenage situation: we can split 300 Euro between Root Beer and Tom Collins.
-If the 300 euros are gone, we have to fall back on the free water provided by our parents.
-And like teenagers, E4 has a money problem: How do I divide my tight Euros - 300 allowed button presses - on Root Beer and Tom Collins, how much Root Beer and Tom Collins should I choose at a given spending limit of 300?
+Let's replace “push buttons” with “euros” and we have the teenage situation: we can split 300 euros between Root Beer and Tom Collins.
+If the 300 euros are gone, we have to use the water provided free of charge by our parents.
+And like the teenagers, E4 has a money problem: How do I divide my tightly measured euros - i.e. the 300 allowed button presses - between Root Beer and Tom Collins, how much Root Beer and Tom Collins should I choose with a given spending limit of 300?

 How do you drink your pocket money?

 The answer to this question depends on many things - especially the preferences of the respective rat.
 But not only.
 Let's think about our teenagers: when they collect their individual cola energy drink mix, the prices of the two drinks are important - the more expensive coke is, the more you will drink the energy drink instead of the cola.
 It is the price of a drink that decides about what

 one is drinking.
 For our girlfriend E4, this is determined by the quantity they get at the push of a button - the more root beer flows per button press, the cheaper the sweet plorer.
 So how does E4 use their pocket money to get as much drink fun as possible?